 I remember seeing a yard sign in my neighborhood for a home remodeling company with about a one-inch high font.
-It couldn’t be read from ten feet away, let alone while driving.
+It couldn’t be read from ten feet away, let alone while driving past it.
 Was it rushed?
-As I look out my window onto the busy four lanes of Stafford road, I see far too many vehicles that I have no idea what their message is.
-Should you rush something you will be looking at for several years?
+As I look out my window onto the busy four lanes of Stafford road, I see far too many vehicles that have no clear message.
+Should you rush something consumers will be looking at for several years?
 How long does it take to do it right?

 What Variables Affect the Time Needed?

 Here’s an example of some of the many Adhesive Vinyl Graphics Products available from leading adhesive vinyl manufacturer 3M.

 Who will create the design?
 Are there brand guidelines to be followed?
 Who is your target audience, what is your USP (Unique Sales Position) and do you want to share a CTA (Call to Action) are just a few of the questions to answer before the design process begins.

 I’m privileged to work on a team with several talented designers.
 I’m not a designer.
 I’m the copy person, but I’ve been exposed to them enough to know what they do is special.
 Designing a three-dimensional graphic takes forethought, precision, and attention to detail.
 I remember a potential sponsor for an Indy car whose product came packaged in a bottle.
 Their creative team sent us a beautiful design for the race car with the bottle on the nose of the race car.
 Their design shared every view of the car.
 Unfortunately, it wouldn’t work.
 The manager of our design team showed me by using a 3D template how the design would appear on the car.
 You couldn’t tell it was a bottle.
 A total redesign was called for; it needed our team’s touch.
 With vehicle graphic design—there’s more than meets the eye.